 Applicants should report early because entry to the examination hall closes at 9:15 am in the morning session and at 2:15 pm in the afternoon session.

-Candidates must carry admit card along with the photo ID for verification before appearing in the exam.
+Candidates must carry hall ticket along with the photo ID for verification before appearing in the exam.

 A good black ballpoint pen must be used by candidates to enter details or mark their answers.

-Aspirants whose photo is not clear on the Civil services 2020 admit card must bring a photo identity certificate and one passport size photograph with them for both the session.
+Aspirants whose photo is not clear on the UPSC IAS admit card 2020 must bring a photo identity certificate and one passport size photograph with them for both the session.

 Applicants are not allowed to carry the following items to the exam hall.

 Any Stationery items like books, notes, loose sheets

 Mobiles, phones, Bluetooth, pagers or any other communication devices